 Viaticum: the Eucharist as given to a person near or in danger of death.

 Wild hunt of the Demon Hellequin: An ancient legend.
-If travelers are not inside by the time the sun went down, they risked the wrath of the demon Hellequin stealing their souls.
+Travelers must be safely inside when the sun set or they risk the wrath of the demon Hellequin stealing their souls.
 Read more…